The Late Show (1992 TV series): Bargearse

-Bargearse was voiced by Martin, while his sidekicks, Ann Bourke and Detective Glen Twenty ("Glen 20" is a household disinfectant spray in Australia), were voiced by Lucy and Sitch respectively.
+Bargearse was voiced by Martin (who ironically was a way taller and skinnier man by comparison), while his sidekicks, Ann Bourke and Detective Glen Twenty ("Glen 20" is a household disinfectant spray in Australia), were voiced by Lucy and Sitch respectively.
 Other minor characters were revoiced by Cilauro, Molloy and Kennedy.

-Lucky Grills, who played Bluey, appeared on The Late Show two times: as a guest in the mock press conference for the Biodome participants, and in the musical appearance as noted above.
+Actor Lucky Grills (who played Detective "Bluey" in Bluey in 1976) appeared on The Late Show two times in 1993 : as a guest in the mock press conference for the Biodome participants, and in the musical appearance as noted above.

+The music used for Bargearses theme is the 1970 Jazz track "Brass in Action" by Keith Mansfield.

-On 15 August 2007 a Bargearse and The Olden Days double-feature DVD was released.
+On 15 August 2007 a double-feature DVD featuring Bargearse and The Olden Days was released.
 The ten episodes are also available on the last two discs of the complete series of Bluey on DVD.

-The music used for the Bargearse theme music is the 1970 Jazz track "Brass in Action" by Keith Mansfield.

 Shirty: The Slightly Aggressive Bear

 Shirty: The Slightly Aggressive Bear was a parody of children's TV shows.
 The twist was that the main character, Shirty, would react harshly to even the smallest insult.
 Many episodes ended with a destroyed set, a firearm being shot, or injury to the other characters.
 In the last episode of the first series, a sketch revealed that Shirty was played by the "Hando" character from Romper Stomper as played by Russell Crowe (though in a "best-of" episode two weeks prior, it had suggested that Shirty was routinely played by Molloy).
 It was stated on The Best Bits of The Late Show DVD commentary by Jane (who played the segment's other recurring character, Miss Tammy) that Rob Sitch was in the suit.
 The Shirty costume was actually that of Percy Panda, a character played by Jack Manuel in the ABC children's show Adventure Island.